There has been much confusion in the past surrounding the laws for swimming pool security in France.

 The safety standards NF P 90-307 set by AFNOR state that:

--both systems must be able to operate 24 hours a day regardless of weather conditions.
+-all systems must be able to operate 24 hours a day regardless of weather conditions.

 -the activation and deactivation devices should be kept out of reach of children under 5 or should require 2 different simultaneous actions.